loganwastlund/andfun-kotlin-mars-real-estate/README.md

 ![branchesdropdown](https://d17h27t6h515a5.cloudfront.net/topher/2017/April/590391a3_branches-dropdown-ud855/branches-dropdown-ud855.png
 )

-The branches are also accessible from the drop-down in the "Code" tab.
+The branches are also accessible from the drop-down in the "****Code" tab.

 ## Working with the Course Code